Charlie-Patrickson/Tutorial-Interpreting-Spin-Dynamics-in-Dynamical-Decoupling-Schemes/Figs/README.md

 The functions defined in `Bloch_sphere_Functions.py` handle the construction of the Bloch sphere and the plotting of Bloch vector trajectories.
 Key functions include:

 ### `Make_solid_outer_circle(Tilt_angle, ax, linewidth)`
 This function plots the solid outer circle of the Bloch sphere.
 It initially defines a circle in the YZ-plane.
 When `Tilt_angle ≠ 0`, the Bloch sphere is rotated (via `Make_a_pretty_Bloch_sphere`) to change the viewing perspective.
-To ensure the outer circle remains perpendicular to the observer, this function applies rotation matrices to the initialised circle.
+To ensure the outer circle remains perpendicular to the observer, this function applies rotation matrices to the initialised YZ circle.

 #### Parameters